open/close all folders

-- Chaotic Neutral: Word of God described her as such.
+- Chaotic Neutral: Invoked as Word of God described her as such.

 - Dark is Chaotic Neutral: She starts out with a Supergirl costume containing an inverted color scheme and a backwards S, but when she becomes Superior Girl she's wearing a a Supergirl costume with purple and black, as well as a dark mask.

 - Pet the Dog: In one moment of genuine kindness she makes Lena Thorul forget who Supergirl really is.
 Belinda had nothing to gain from this and actually helped Linda with no provocation.